Home Culture Mikaila Ulmer signed an $11 Million deal at 11 years old

 Mikaila’s interest in Lemonade

-Mikaila Ulmer, at the age of 4, asked her parents for a toy.
-Instead of giving her the money or the toy, Mr., and Mrs, Ulmer encouraged her to make her own money, so she could buy it herself.
-Mikaila then entered The Acon Children’s Business Fair and the Austin Lemonade Day.
+Mikaila Ulmer, at age 4, asked her parents for a toy.
+Instead of giving her the money or the toy, Mr. and Mrs. Ulmer encouraged her to make her own money to buy it herself.
+Mikaila entered The Acon Children’s Business Fair and the Austin Lemonade Day.
 While brainstorming ideas for these competitions, Mikaila was stung by a bee twice in one week.
-Therefore, her parents encouraged and helped research “bees” to take the ease out of the unpleasant situation.
-During her research, she found that bees are dying, and she saw how beneficial bees are to our ecosystem.
+Therefore, her parents encouraged and helped research bees to take the ease out of the unpleasant situation.
+During her research, she found that bees are dying and saw how beneficial bees are to our ecosystem.
 Mikaila wanted to know what she could do to save them.

 Me & the Bees Lemonade

-Her Great Granny Helen sent her a 1940’s cookbook, which included her special recipe for Flaxseed Lemonade.
-She used the recipe hoping that would work.
+Her Great Granny Helen sent her a 1940s cookbook, including her special Flaxseed Lemonade recipe.
+She used the recipe, hoping that it would work.
 It did!
-She opened a lemonade stand in front of their Austin, Texas home and then BeeSweet Lemonade was born, later renamed Me & the Bees Lemonade after a trademark dispute.
+She opened a lemonade stand in front of their Austin, Texas home, and then BeeSweet Lemonade was born, later renamed Me & the Bees Lemonade after a trademark dispute.
 Mikaila lemonade uses all-natural ingredients with Granny Helen’s flaxseed and local honey instead of sugar.

-Mikaila squeezed her own lemonade at her stand, but her parents helped with designing the stickers for the cups.
-She ended up participating in the Austin Lemonade Day in 2010 and won awards.
-Even a local pizza business started supplying her lemonade, followed by a pastry shop that offered to sell her product if she bottled and labeled it.
-“As the business got larger, I had to say, ‘I can’t do this alone.’
+Mikaila squeezed her lemonade at her stand, but her parents helped design the stickers for the cups.
+She participated in the Austin Lemonade Day in 2010 and won awards.
+Even a local pizza business started supplying her lemonade, followed by a pastry shop that offered to sell her product if she bottled and labelled it.
+“As the business grew, I had to say, ‘I can’t do this alone.’
 That’s when I had to start asking, ‘Mom, Dad, how do I get a logo?
 And into a manufacturer?
 And more stores, Mikaila stated in one of her interviews.

 begummy.com